Human population projections: Other projections

 Other assumptions can produce other results.
 Some of the authors of the 2004 UN report assumed that life expectancy would rise slowly and continuously.
 The projections in the report assume this with no upper limit, though at a slowing pace depending on circumstances in individual countries.
 By 2100, the report assumed life expectancy to be from 66 to 97 years, and by 2300 from 87 to 106 years, depending on the country.
 Based on that assumption, they expect that rising life expectancy will produce small but continuing population growth by the end of the projections, ranging from 0.03 to 0.07 percent annually.
 The hypothetical feasibility (and wide availability) of life extension by technological means would further contribute to long term (beyond 2100) population growth.

 Evolutionary biology also suggests that the demographic transition may reverse itself and global population may continue to grow in the long term.
-In addition, recent evidence suggests birth rates may be rising in the 21st century in the developed world.
 Some researchers, such as Jane N. O'Sullivan, contend that many recent population projections have underestimated population growth.
 She notes that in the last decades, "support for family planning has waned, and global fertility decline has decelerated as a result".
+Some scholars have argued that a form of "cultural selection" may be occurring due to significant differences in fertility rates between cultures, and it can therefore be expected that fertility rates and rates of population growth may rise again in the future.
+An example is certain religious groups that have a higher birth rate that is not accounted for by differences in income.
+In his book Shall the Religious Inherit the Earth?, Eric Kaufmann argues that demographic trends point to religious fundamentalists increasing as a share of the population over the next century.
+From the perspective of evolutionary psychology, it is expected that selection pressure should occur for whatever psychological or cultural traits maximize fertility.